-Remark: When using target length plugins (either global, as shown here, or local as we will show in the subsequent subsection) it is important to use connectivity constraint.
+Remark: When using target length plugins (either global , as shown here, or local as we will show in the subsequent subsection) it is important to use connectivity constraint.
 This constrain will check if a given pixel copy can break cell connectivity.
 If so, it will add large energy penalty (defined by a user) to change of energy effectively prohibiting such pixel copy.
 In the case of 2D on square lattice checking cell connectivity can be done locally and thus is very fast.
-Unfortunately on hex lattice and in 3D on either lattice we dont have an algorithm of performing such check locally and therefore we do it globally using breadth first search algorithm and comparing volumes of cells calculated this way with actual volume of the cell.
+Unfortunately on hex lattice and in 3D on either lattice we don't have an algorithm of performing such check locally and therefore we do it globally using breadth first search algorithm and comparing volumes of cells calculated this way with actual volume of the cell.
 If they agree we conclude that cell connectivity is preserved.
 However the computational cost of running such algorithm, can be quite high.
-Therefore if one does need extremely elongated cells (it is when connectivity algorithm has to do a lot of work) one may neglect connectivity should be preserved however, occasionally cells may fragment.
+Therefore if one does need extremely elongated cells (it is when connectivity algorithm has to do a lot of work) one may neglect connectivity constraint and use Length constrain only.
+For slight cells elongations the connectivity should be preserved however, occasionally cells may fragment.

-9.2.21 Connectivity plugin
+IX.2.17.
+Connectivity Plugins

 The basic Connectivity plugin works only in 2D and only on square lattice and is used to ensure that cells are connected or in other words to prevent separation of the cell into pieces.
-The detailed algorithm for this plugin is described in Roeland Merks' paper "Cell elongation is a key to in-silico replication of in vitro vasculogenesis and subsequent remodeling" Developmental Biology 289 (2006) 44-54.
+The detailed algorithm for this plugin is described in Roeland Merks' paper "Cell elongation is a key to in-silico replication of in vitro vasculogenesis and subsequent remodeling" Developmental Biology 289 (2006) 44-54).
 There was one modification of the algorithm as compared to the paper.
 Namely, to ensure proper connectivity we had to reject all spin flips that resulted in more that two collisions. (see the paper for detailed explanation what this means).